Sunday, December 28, 2008

 Two Finished in December 2008

-Izabella's Puzzle
+Puzzle quilt

 I'm still working on my Art/Gratitude Journal in December.
 I'm getting the ideas on the page but embellishing them is another story.
 Here is another one I like.
 I affixed a strip of lovely fabric to the left side, then drew out the rest of the design, expanding off the strip inspiration.